sonthaidong/docker-ubuntu/README.md

 docker ps -a
 ```

-This image contains:
+## 3. What's in the image?

+Currently, the total size of the image is about 1.14GB including:

 - Ubuntu 22.04 base image (about 72MB)

-- Java 11.0.24 linux x64 (at the time write this - about 271MB)
+- Java 11.0.24 linux x64 (about 271MB)
   - Here I use the local compressed file from the official website to install Java, with multi-stage build, so that the compressed file is not included in the final image.
-The compressed file is in the `stuffs` folder.
-The file is `openjdk-11-linux-x64.tar.gz`.
+The compressed file is `openjdk-11-linux-x64.tar.gz` in the `stuffs` folder.
   - The advantage is that you don't have to download from the internet every time you build the image.
 If you want to get update of java 11, just download the new compressed archive and overwrite *that* file in the `stuffs` folder.
   - If you want to use another version of Java (like 8 - 17 - 19 - 21 - etc) you can do the same what I did with Java 11.
 Or you can use the command like `apt`/`apt-get` to install Java from the repository.

-- Conda base environment
+- Conda base environment (about 658MB)
   - Method similar to I did with Java 11.
 The installation file is `Miniconda3-latest-Linux-x86_64.sh` in the `stuffs` folder.
   - To init the conda environment in bash, run the command: